 Slideshow: Best of Sicily, Day by Day

-Our most popular off-season tour treats you to the unique history, sights, and culture of Sicily — where the influences of Italy and North Africa have mixed and simmered over the centuries, ready for us to serve up as an unforgettable travel experience.
+One of our most popular tours — during any season, but especially in the off-season — treats you to the unique history, sights, and culture of Sicily.
+Your expert Rick Steves guide is ready to serve up this unforgettable travel experience, where the influences of Italy and North Africa have mixed and simmered over the centuries.
 Join us for a colorful day-by-day slideshow preview of our Best of Sicily tour…let's go!

 • Palermo, Sicily, Italy